 Step 4: Inspect Depth, Texture, and Registration

 Teams check relief depth, edge sharpness, and pattern continuity.
-Textured emboss checks look at glare shift and pattern alignment on PET or BOPP film.
+Textured embossed checks look at glare shift and pattern alignment on PET or BOPP film.
 Operators adjust counter pressure or dwell if inspection shows uneven depth or collapsed texture.

 What Benefits Does Embossing Provide in Packaging?